 - 1 teaspoon of sea salt

-You just let it all hang out together for about a half-hour, then strain it.
+You just let it all hang out together for about half an hour, then strain it.
 I keep it in a dark glass bottle in the fridge, and it seems to last about a week.
 Swishing it around after brushing feels so much better than the super-strong store-bought stuff.

 Herbal Tooth Cleaning Options